Louhan-dev/ArrayPointer_two-dimensional/README.md

 # ArrayPointer_two-dimensional
-Working with pointers in two-dimensional arrays
+Here we will try to demonstrate how C / C ++ works with two-dimensional pointers and arrays "in a hidden way".